A slow road with good views along the Indian River Lagoon

 If you’re looking for a spot to stretch your legs, take a hike and have a picnic, look for the Walton Road and head west.
 There is no sign for the park and the low-lying two lane road (which can be underwater after heavy rain) looks like it’s going nowhere, but just two miles west of the lagoon is Savannas Preserve State Park.

 The savannas are extensive fresh water marshes.
 The park preserves a 10-mile section of these marshes, which once stretched all along Florida’s southeast coast.
 Savannas Preserve is the biggest piece that has been saved.

 The park has an extensive trail system.
 Floridahikes.com recommends the one-mile looping Hawks Bluff Trail, one of the rare places in South Florida where you can experience five habitats in a one-mile hike.
 We tried the Yellow and White trails starting at the canoe launch.
 We don’t recommend them highly: They were shadeless roads, rutted with vehicle tracks and wild-hog wallows and at times turning into muddy puddles.

-The nature center is worth a quick visit for its well-executed display about Jensen Beach’s heyday as “Pineapple Capital of the World.”
+The nature center is worth a short visit for its well-executed display about Jensen Beach’s heyday as “Pineapple Capital of the World.”
 In 1895, pineapple plantations covered the coastal ridge from Stuart to Vero Beach, with more than 1 million crates shipped a year.
 Freezes, fires and financial calamities killed the pineapple business and the land was planted with citrus.
 (And that’s why we’ve all head of Indian River citrus and not Indian River pineapples!)

 Savannas Preserve State Park has some attractive picnic spots, including waterfront tables near the canoe launch, which is three-quarters of a mile up a dirt road from the visitor center.